 In the legal system, however, the Court of Assistants began indicting enslaved Black people for serious, violent crimes shortly after passage of the 1670 statute.
 On September 13, 1676, "Basto, Negro slave to Robert Cox of Boston" was indicted for raping his master's three-year-old daughter.
 On September 6, 1681, "Marja Negro servant to Joshua Lamb of Roxbury," and "Jack Negro, servant to Samuel Woolcot" were indicted for arson.
 All three were found guilty.
 Basto was hanged, Marja was burned to death, and Jack was hanged, his body taken down, and "burnt to ashes in the fire with Marja Negro."

-By the end of the 17th century, Massachusetts had come to regard their enslaved population, especially Black people, as disorderly, dissolute, and possibly deviant and dangerous.
-In 1700, that population numbered 800, as compared to 16,390 in Virginia, but over the course of the 18th century, enslaved Blacks made up an important proportion of Boston’s laborers.
+By the end of the 1600s, Massachusetts had come to regard their enslaved population, especially Black people, as disorderly, dissolute, and possibly deviant and dangerous.
+In 1700, that population numbered 800, as compared to 16,390 in Virginia, but over the course of the 1700s, enslaved Blacks made up an important proportion of Boston's laborers.
 As slavery became an urban problem, the General Court and Boston Town Meeting reacted much like Southern legislatures: by enacting a multitude of laws to control their enslaved population.

 Despite tightening bonds of racism, Boston's enslaved Black people married, had children, and created a community with enslaved and free Blacks and other people of color.
 They found coping mechanisms through two institutions they shared with the White community: Christianity and the law.
 As Christians, they shared a common bond and language with White enslavers that might improve their enslavement.
 Understanding the law allowed them to seek legal redress for unjust punishment by the courts or against an enslaver who reneged on a promise of freedom.